Recycle Right & 360L Upsize

 Download the comprehensive guide to recycling around the home and garden (PDF 7.7MB)

-In 2019, Townsville City Council conducted a waste and recycle characterisation audit.
-This audit provided valuable information about our residents’ waste and recycling habits.
+In 2022, Townsville City Council conducted a waste and recycling characterisation audit of kerbside bins across the council.
+These audits provide valuable information about our resident’s waste and recycling habits and where we can improve.

-- Residents on average produce 13.7kg of waste per week and 10.5kg of recycling per fortnight.
+- Residents on average produce 14.73kg per week of general waste and 7.34kg per fortnight of recycling.

-- Our kerbside recycle bins contain about 19% waste materials that should be placed in the red or green lidded waste bin.
+- Our kerbside recycling bins contain about 27% contamination of waste materials that should be placed in the red or green lidded waste bin.
 Common waste items incorrectly placed in the recycle bin include garden organics, food scraps, bags of general rubbish and nappies, soft plastics, sharps, donation items such as clothing and toys, and electrical goods.

 - Refuse to use single use items like shopping bags and disposable coffee cups.
 Take your own next time!